Hover over name for more info. This page may not display properly on mobile sites

 Ask me to help with: bacterial fractionation, MS, HPLC

 Jaden joined the lab in summer 2022 as an undergraduate researcher.
 He's been a Jack of All Trades - rapidly immersing himself in all areas of our lab's research ranging across our animal models to cell culture to full our chemistry!
 Jaden was admitted to the 4+1 Masters program in Fall 2022 followed by formal admission to the graduate program.
-Jaden will start as a full time graduate student upon conferral of his B.S. in June 2023.
+Jaden formally started as a full time graduate student upon conferral of his B.S. in June 2023.

 Undergraduate Students